-We could be exposed to significant liability claims if we are unable to obtain insurance at acceptable costs and adequate levels or otherwise protect ourselves against potential product liability claims
+We could be exposed to significant liability claims if we are unable to obtain insurance at acceptable costs and adequate levels or otherwise protect ourselves against potential product liability claims.

 The testing, manufacture, marketing and sale of medical devices entail the inherent risk of liability claims or product recalls.
-Product liability insurance is expensive and may not be available on acceptable terms, if at all.
+Product liability insurance is expensive and, if available, may not be available on acceptable terms at all periods of time.
 A successful product liability claim or product recall could inhibit or prevent the successful commercialization of our products, cause a significant financial burden on the Company, or both, which in either case could have a material adverse effect on our business and financial condition.